ptsteadman/notebook/essays/fb-status-drafts.md

 drove away, leaving it sitting in dirty slush.

-Translating things that series A tech recruiters say:
+Translating things that Series A tech recruiters say:

-"We've transitioned a lot of our site to React" -> "We are trying to manage the inherent complexity of our views by telling the junior developer to add a new framework"
+- "We've transitioned a lot of our site to React" -> "We are trying to manage the inherent complexity of our views by telling the junior developer to add a new framework"

-"We have a microservice architecture" -> "No one can agree on anything, so we give each developer their own ec2 box"
+- "We have a microservice architecture" -> "No one can agree on anything, so we give each developer their own ec2 box"

-"Data warehouse" -> "PostgreSQL database"
+- "Data warehouse" -> "PostgreSQL database"

-"We do don't the typical whiteboard coding interview process" -> "First, you're going to spend three hours on a homework assignment, and then you will do a graph search coding problem on a whiteboard in person"
+- "We do don't the typical whiteboard coding interview process" -> "First, you're going to spend three hours on a homework assignment, and then you will do a graph search coding problem on a whiteboard in person"

-"This is a really unique opportunity" -> "Most likely, you're going to waste your time and also get screwed in terms of compensation"
+- "This is a really unique opportunity" -> "Most likely, you're going to waste your time and also get screwed in terms of compensation"

-"We don't care how you get things done, we're really results oriented here" -> "We need you to sit in our office every day, and sign a contract devoting the next year of your life to the company"
+- "We don't care how you get things done, we're really results oriented here" -> "We need you to sit in our office every day, and sign a contract devoting the next year of your life to the company"

-"We offer a really good value proposition to our customers" -> "We are mostly useless in real-world terms"
+- "We offer a really good value proposition to our customers" -> "We are mostly useless in real-world terms"

 The "show-don't-tell" school of writing teaches that you should use an incredibly low-bandwidth channel to communicate images, sounds, smells, and motions.
 It's a futile attempt to increase the immediacy of prose by using the techniques of film and art.

-But, the amount of actionable facts contained in an hour-long documentary is roughly equivalent to the contents of an essay that you could read in less than ten minutes.
+Consider that the amount of actionable facts contained in an hour-long documentary is roughly equivalent to the contents of an essay that you could read in less than ten minutes.
 The immediacy of writing lies in the highly concise, memorable, and sharable nature of text.

-### Shifting From Becoming To Being

 In the past year I think I have undergone a shift from a mode of "becoming" to a mode of "being".
 As a child and young adult, I focused mostly on potentials: who I would be when I grew up, and the memories I was creating.
-Insofar as things happened in real life, I was mostly interested in them as auguries of a distant, glittering future.
-The fantasy world was perhaps rightly more important, and I leaped into relationships when my world intersected with someone else's.
+Things happened in real life, but I was mostly interested in them as auguries of a distant, glittering future.

+The fantasy world was perhaps rightly more important, and I leaped into relationships when my fantasy world intersected with someone else's.
 But in 2015, entropy started to creep into my life.
 Since then, every month has started to "count frantically and seems a cudgel in a fight for happiness against time".
 (Thanks Alina for that quote!)

-The onset of this sort of reality has been no surprise: I feel my parents and education prepared me well, and I am by no means caught off guard.
+The onset of this sort of reality hasn't been a surprise: I feel my parents and education prepared me well, and I'm not caught off guard.
 My friends and I seem to be facing the challenges of life with some grace, rigor, and aplomb.

 The shift to "becoming" from "being" comes with many pleasures, as anyone who has ever successfully played their role in the American workplace knows.
-There's an eurphoria to the working lunch, the appropriate paycheck, the clean apartment.
-These things aren't trivial at all.

-"Being" seems to require both humility and arbitrary confidence.
-I have thought a lot about shame, which is both a barrier to being, and a cornerstone of being.
-Shame is a very human feeling, key to our ability to focus our efforts, but extremely toxic in fragile moments.
-Shame tells us to stop, for better or worse, but it can also motivate us to fix things. ???

-### I Feel Fated To Die A Violent Death
+It's not trivial to pull this sort of thing off, and that's probably why getting a working lunch can be euphoric sometimes.

 March 2nd, 2016, the day I am no longer a bro
 New York is a bad dream that I am enjoying a lot

 https://www.youtube.com/watch?v=V_3rcP2Duv0
 I feel that I am fated to one day be killed by a drone.

-### Little Boxes

-I'm starting to appreciate Hollywood movies more.
-For a while, I haven't enjoyed watching movies, because I feel like I'm watching the trailer over and over again for two hours.
-With most movies, you can extrapolate everyting from the trailer.

-But I'm starting to understand that Hollywood movies are a very structured form of expression similar to a sonnet, folk song, or Beijing opera.
-I've been watching a lot of Tom Cruise movies, because I think they're all connected.
-All of his movies have basically the same plot.
-I think it's the story of some sort of immortal being, in the form of an American male, constantly rediscovering that he is not who he thinks he is.
-These movies are like little cube puzzles made of wood, with a number of geometric pieces that fit together in exactly one way.
-Watching these movies is like watching someone put together one of these puzzles perfectly, with no false moves.